the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Politburo no longer adds Culture/Happiness; it instead adds +3 Production to their Prison Camp/Work Camp replacements and Listening Posts.
 - New UU: Super Mutant (replaces Exo-Trooper, available earlier at Nuclear Fission but requires Atomgrad Project, consumes 2 Uranium + 1 Weapons, loses paradrop)
 - New UBs:
-  - Zemlyanka (replaces Food Store, adds +50 City HP)
+  - Zemlyanka (replaces Food Store, adds +50 City HP and +1 Food to Camps on Tundra terrain)
   - Kolkhoz (replaces Greenhouse, higher maintenance cost, adds 2 Production along with an extra Farmer slot and 1 Production to each Farmer in the city)
   - Corrective Colony (replaces Prison Camp, harsher Food penalties but provides 2 extra Slaves, and the penalties are negated by Politburo)
   - Gulag (now replaces Work Camp, lower baseline Production bonuses but adds 1 Production to Food source tiles)